 Contact us through firstname.lastname@example.org.

-In 2017 TU Delft will launch a new educational program fully dedicated to the topic of Rail.
+In 2019 TU Delft will run an educational program fully dedicated to the topic of Rail.
 Learners from all around the world can participate and get acquainted with the complex challenges of railway engineering and railway operations.
 Especially how both are connected and affect each other on multiple scales.

 Leading researchers and some of the best rail professionals in the field have joined strengths and created an exciting MOOC (Massive Open Online Course) for everyone and a series of follow-up modules (Professional Education) designed for the industry.

 Participants work from an online learning environment based on active educational methods like case studies, forum discussions, knowledge clips and serious gaming.

 Start: Every March more details